 We carefully measured the different parameters that change when a player uses vibrato, and we combined everything into a hyper-realistic and extremely adjustable vibrato, specifically tailored for each instrument.
-The V2 introduces an additional timbre modulation for extra realism.

 There are multiple ways to control the vibrato: automatic, automatic depending on time, and completely manually.
 Vibrato can also be replicated to an extent by using just the air flow, in order to replicate the diaphragm movement of a live musician.